 As a Michigan or Ohio local, you’re more than a little familiar with snow and ice.
 It’s common to take extra precautions to care for sidewalks, driveways, vehicles and lawns through the winter precipitation, but do you put the same effort into protecting our garage doors?

-In addition to performing routine seasonal maintenance, removing snow and ice from your garage door right away can help minimize potential damage.
+In addition to performing routine seasonal maintenance, immediately removing snow and ice from your garage door can help minimize potential damage.
+This article will give you actionable advice on preserving your garage during the colder months.
+We’ll go through all the essential ways to keep your investment snow-free.

 The Importance of Garage Door Snow Removal

-Letting snow and ice pile up in front of your garage door can cost you more than you might expect.
-Snow piles often contain leaves, branches and other debris that can damage the integrity of your garage door’s threshold, which can reduce energy efficiency and cause harm to your garage door.
+Letting snow and ice pile up in front of your garage door might lead to surprise expenses.
+Snow piles often contain leaves, branches and other debris that can damage your garage door’s threshold, reducing energy efficiency and causing the door to degrade.

-Additionally, if you try to close your garage in the snow, the door may be unable to reach the threshold.
+Additionally, if you try to close your garage in the snow, the door may not reach the threshold.
 The reversing mechanism will then engage, making it impossible to close.
-Closing the door on a snow pile can also cause damage that will make raising the door impossible.
+Closing the door on a snow pile can also cause damage that will prevent you from raising the door.

-The solution is simple — take measures to remove ice from your garage door’s threshold before opening or lowering it.
-This will prevent ice formations from damaging your garage door, which will save you money in the long run.
+The solution is simple — remove ice from your garage door’s threshold before opening or lowering it.
+Doing so will prevent ice formations from damaging your garage door, saving you money in the long run.

 How To Protect Your Garage Door From Snow